wlwatkins/ESPBug/README.md

 # ESPBug

-ESPBug is a millicious captive portal program which runs on the ESP8266 dev board, such as the NodeMCU (clones included).
+ESPBug is a rogue captive portal program which runs on the ESP8266 dev board, such as the NodeMCU (clones included).
 It is a social engennering tool which generates a WiFi network of a given name alluring people to connect  to it and enter some credential.

 # DISCLAIMER
 The source code given in this public repo is for educational use only.
 Stealing credential might be illegal depending on where you live.
 I am not liable for any actions on your behalf.
 This code is given with no warranties and liabilities. **Just be responsible OK?**